booooohdan/booooooogdan/README.md

 ## 😄 About me

-✌️ My name is Bohdan, I am 25 years old.
+✌️ My name is Bohdan, I am 26 years old.
 I have been doing programming for about 4 years, trying out ASP.Net Core, Xamarin.Android and Xamarin.Forms.
 I have been engaged in industrial development for 1 years, in particular in Xamarin and Flutter.

 🎓I have experience in cross-platform development, creating and publishing mobile applications, working with Databases and RESTful API

-👩‍💻 I’m currently working on my Flutter Game "War Thunder Quiz 2"
+👩‍💻 I’m currently working on my Flutter Pet Projects

 ## 📈 GitHub Stats